Last updated on October 11, 2022 by Wandering our World

 Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet and pitches quickly is best.
 Therefore a tent like this one would be a great investment for someone planning to wild camp in Andalucia.

-If you are hiking a walking trail you should camp away from the path as a matter of courtesy.
+If you are hiking a walking trail, make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way.
 You should also avoid camping in tourist areas completely.

 Due to the heat and potential for wildfires, anyone wild camping in Andalucia should never make a campfire.
 For cooking, use a storm cooker.
 The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.